look/query-parser/tutorial/build_a_query_parser.md

 You can try out the `PhraseParser` by running `bundle exec bin/parse PhraseParser`.

 With these features, this is a respectable query parser.
 It supports a simple syntax that's easy to understand and hard to mess up, and more importantly, hard to abuse.
-From here, we could improve the query parser in many ways to make it more robust.
-For example, we could limit phrases to 4 terms or limit the total number of clauses to 10.
-Because we are parsing the query ourselves, we can make decisions about what gets sent to Elasticsearch in an intelligent way that won't cause broken queries.

 ## Going beyond generic query parsers: Adding heuristics

 So far, what we've built has been aimed at providing a simple user experience&mdash;and preventing harmful queries.
 However, another benefit of building your own query parser is that it is specific to your application, so you can tailor it to your domain.

 For example, let's say we are building search for a database of books.
 We know a lot about the data, and can develop heuristics for users' search input.
-Let's say that we know all publication dates for books in the catalog are from the twentieth and early twenty-first century.
-We can turn a search term like <span class="query-string">1970</span> or <span class="query-string">1970s</span> into a date range query for the dates 1970 to 1979.
+If we know all publication dates for books in the catalog are from the twentieth and early twenty-first century, then we can turn a search term like <span class="query-string">1970</span> or <span class="query-string">1970s</span> into a date range query for the dates 1970 to 1979.

 For the search <span class="query-string">cats 1970s</span> the Elasticsearch query DSL we want to generate is: